List of roller coaster elements: Twisted horseshoe roll

 A twisted horseshoe roll is an inversion element that begins with a corkscrew that leads into a 180-degree banked turn and ends with another corkscrew that rotates in the opposite direction as the first.
 Two roller coasters that feature this element are Maverick at Cedar Point (United States) and Blue Fire at Europa-Park (Germany).

 Vertical loop

-A vertical loop is one of the most common roller coaster inversions in existence.
+A vertical loop is one of the earliest and most common roller coaster inversions in existence.
 It is a continuous, upward-sloping section of track that eventually completes a 360-degree turn, inverting riders halfway into the element.
+It moves them slightly left or right of the starting point.
 They are ellipses in the shape of an oval or teardrop.
-Early roller coaster designs attempted vertical loops that were more circular, resulting in massive g-force that were dangerous to riders.
-The first successful implementation in the modern era of roller coasters was on Great American Revolution which opened at Six Flags Magic Mountain in 1976.
+Early roller coaster designs attempted to incorporate circular vertical loops, resulting in massive g-force that had dangerous effects on riders.
+The modern vertical loop was first implemented on Great American Revolution, which opened at Six Flags Magic Mountain in 1976.

-Arrow Dynamics designed two roller coasters that featured interlocking loops, which consist of one vertical loop perpendicular to the other.
-Loch Ness Monster at Busch Gardens Williamsburg opened in 1978 followed by Orient Express at Worlds of Fun in 1980.
-The Lightnin' Loops installation at Six Flags Great Adventure featured two looping roller coasters with similar interlocking loops.
+Arrow Dynamics designed several roller coasters with interlocking loops, including Loch Ness Monster at Busch Gardens Williamsburg (1978) and Orient Express at Worlds of Fun (1980).
+This element consists of two perpendicular vertical loops that are intertwined, with one wrapping inside the other.